Markus Braun

-Markus Braun (born 1969) is an Austrian tech investor and digital entrepreneur.
-From January 2002 until his resignation and arrest in June 2020, he was the CEO and CTO at the now insolvent payment processor, Wirecard AG.
+Markus Braun (born 1969) is an Austrian tech investor, the former CEO and CTO at the now insolvent payment processor, Wirecard AG from January 2002 until his resignation and arrest in June 2020.
 Braun stepped down from Wirecard amidst fraud allegations, but has denied any wrongdoing.
-Court cases are pending as of 2023.
+Braun was in pre-trial detention at the Augsburg-Gablingen prison and was transferred to Stadelheim prison in Munich on November 10, 2022.
+On December 8, 2022, the criminal proceedings against him and two other former Wirecard managers began at the Munich regional court.
+Court cases were pending as of 2024.